JacksonHagood/CPP_Basics/04_Functions/functions.md

 # Functions

-Often when programming, it is useful to re-use sections of code and assign names to them. **Functions** are a mechanism that allows for this within C++.
+Often when programming, it is useful to re-use sections of code and assign identifiers to them. **Functions** are a mechanism that allows for this within C++.
 As expected, they work similarly to functions in Python, but with some key differences.

 ## Function Signature